Learn how to cook parboiled rice with 5 different cooking methods. Get perfectly fluffy Instant Pot parboiled rice in 6 minutes!

 The smaller the grain of rice, the more sticky and compact it will be.
 Long-grain parboiled rice will be the fluffiest rice among the options.

-You only need three ingredients to make this easy recipe:
+You only need three ingredients to make this easy par boiled rice recipe:

 Step 1: Measure the water and rice into the Instant Pot.
-Add ¼ to 1 tsp of salt for every one cup of rice you measure.
+Add ¼ to 1 teaspoon of salt for every one cup of rice you measure.
 Stir.

-Step 3: Fluff the rice and serve warm.
+Step 3: Fluff the rice and stir in butter or olive oil if desired.
+Serve warm.

 Bring the water to a boil in a large heavy saucepan.
 Stir the rice into the boiling water, cover, and reduce the heat to a simmer.
 Let the rice simmer until all the water is absorbed.
 Do not stir during the cooking process!

 Combine rice and cold water in the rice cooker bowl.
 Cover and press the cook button.
 Do not open the lid while it is cooking and let the rice cooker do its magic.
-Fluff rice with a fork when finished and serve.
+Fluff rice with a fork when finished and stir in butter or olive oil if desired.

 Fridge: Cooked Instant Pot parboiled rice can be stored in an airtight container in the refrigerator for up to 4 days.

-Freezer: Measure cooked rice into 4 cup portions and place in a quart-sized freezer-safe plastic bag or reusable bag.
+Freezer: Measure cooked rice into 4-cup portions and place in a quart-sized freezer-safe plastic bag or reusable bag.
 Squeeze out all the air, seal the bag, and label and date the contents.
-Freeze the rice laying flat overnight first, to maximize freezer space.
+Freeze the rice lying flat overnight first, to maximize freezer space.

 To Thaw Frozen Rice: Allow frozen rice to thaw in the fridge overnight.
 Reheat in the microwave or on the stovetop.
-Adding a splash of water or chicken stock may help the rice texture from becoming sticky and dry when reheating.
+Add a splash of water or chicken stock to keep the rice from becoming sticky and dry when reheating.

-- Add tomato paste (and salt) for red-colored rice and flavor
+- Add tomato paste (and salt) for red-colored rice and deep tomato flavor.

-- Add turmeric (and salt) for yellow rice and flavor
+- Add turmeric (and salt) for yellow rice and an earthy flavor.

 Is parboiled rice healthy?

-Yes, this grain has many health benefits including more vitamins and nutrients than traditional white rice because its been partially boiled within its husk.
+Yes, this grain has many health benefits, including more vitamins and nutrients than traditional white rice because it has been partially boiled within its husk.
 It may also be beneficial for gut health and have less of an impact on blood sugar than brown rice or white rice.
-Parboiled rice has a higher resistance to insects and fungi, making it a great rice for long-term storage.

 Sign up for my FREE Fight Inflation Workshop and learn simple strategies to save money, even with rising food costs!Instant Pot Parboiled Rice